Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 * **Organization**: Set up project folders and version control with Git

 **Reflection**:
 Starting from scratch felt a bit overwhelming, but building confidence with small tasks really helped.
-I also realized how useful it is to keep files organized—especially with Git.
+I also realized how useful it is to keep files organized—especially with Git and Notion.
 That will pay off big-time as the project grows.

 ---